Scripter17/url-cleaner/README.md

 URL Cleaner should only ever panic under the following circumstances:

 - Parsing the CLI arguments failed.
-- Loading/parsing the config failed.
+- Loading/parsing the cleaner failed.
-- Printing the config failed.
+- Printing the cleaner failed.
 (Shouldn't be possible.)
-- Testing the config failed.
+- Testing the cleaner failed.
 - Reading from/writing to STDIN/STDOUT/STDERR has a catastrophic error.
 - Running out of memory resulting in a standard library function/method panicking.
 This should be extremely rare.
 - (Only possible when the `debug` feature is enabled) The mutex controlling debug printing indenting is poisoned and a lock is attempted.